MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

 If [id] is provided within URL path (e.g., /Composition/[id]/$mdi-documents), then the output response should be an MDI document bundle as there will be only one or zero result.

-If *id* or *search paraemters* is provided in the URL parameter or Parameters resource in the payload (e.g. [base]/Composition?name=value), then the output response should be a *searchset* bundle with matching MDI documents even if there is only one result.
-If “OR” search parameter is needed a searching parameter, then as specified in the FHIR specification (search.html), “,” should be used (e.g. “valueString”: “a,b,c” for matching either a, b, or c).
+If *id* or *search paraemters* is provided in the URL parameter (e.g. [base]/Composition?name=value) or Parameters resource in the payload, then the output response should be a *searchset* Bundle resource with matching MDI document Bundle resources even if there is only one result.
+If “OR” search parameter is needed in the searching parameters, then as specified in the FHIR specification (https://hl7.org/fhir/R4/search.html#escaping), “,” should be used.
+For example, if we want to search records that has death-location equals to either a, b, or c, then its search parameter in Parameters resource will be like below.

-| “name”: xyz,
-| “valueString”: “a”

-| “name”: xyz,
+| “name”: "death-location",
-| “valueString”: “a”
+| “valueString”: “a,b,c”

+Please see the examples of search Parameters resource and its response.

 **Request**